David-Carballo/2023w-project-pose/README.md

 ### MLP Model

+> For this and the following sections it is necessary that you are using the [YogaPostureCV notebook](YogaPostureCV.ipynb)

 To be able to run the model, first, we need to load the keypoints from the file [keypoints.csv](keypoints.csv) obtained from the instructions in the previous section.

 ```